Fistula is a human rights violation: end it now!

 23 May 2019 is the International Day to End Obstetric Fistula.
 Join us and help more women living with obstetric fistula to recover and rebuild their lives.

-An obstetric fistula is a neglected public health and human rights issue.
+Obstetric fistula is a devastating childbirth injury, and a neglected public health and human rights issue.

-The topic is currently not a priority discussion point or high on the global political agenda.
-We believe it’s time that obstetric fistula was brought back to the forefront of global conversation and to ensure that no woman is left behind.
+Obstetric fistula is currently not a priority discussion point or high on the global political agenda.
+We believe it’s time that this violation was brought back to the forefront of global conversation, to ensure that no woman is left behind.

 Here are their stories: